aadityamp01/Quick-Chat/README.md

 # Quick-Chat

 #### **_Quick Chat is an android application that provides users quick messaging platform for communication._**
+ Simple and clean UI of the applicaion makes it easy to use for everyone!
+Try it with your community!

 ## Features of the App
  1. User can register account with email and username